2020PB/police-brutality/reports/North Carolina.md

 ### Police arrest representative from The Bail Project | June 8th

 Video shows numerous police officers charging an individual, before throwing them to the ground and kneeling on them to make an arrest.
 As they walk the individual from the scene, she states her restraints are too tight, but police do not acknowledge her.
-Protestors nearby ask why she is being arrested; police say, "Watch the news video."
+Protesters nearby ask why she is being arrested; police say, "Watch the news video."

-Protestors identified this individual as a representative from The Bail Project who was slated to speak at a protest later that day.
+Protesters identified this individual as a representative from The Bail Project who was slated to speak at a protest later that day.

 tags: arrest, knee, shove, throw, inhumane-treatment, protester